makrai/notes/stalnaker68-cond.md

       * a formal system with a primitive conditional connective, and
       * a semantical apparatus which provides general truth conditions for statements involving that connective
-  * Sections IV, V, and VI, I shall discuss in a general way the relation to the three problems outlined above
+  * Sections IV, V, and VI discuss the relation to the three problems above

 # II.
 The interpretation 2